Father John Behr

 Fr.
 Gordon Walker is the Pastor Emeritus of Saint Ignatius Orthodox Church in Nashville, TN, where he lives with his wife, Mary Sue.
 He has a lifetime of ministry as an evangelist, preacher, and Orthodox priest, and now works with the Department of Missions and Evangelism for the Antiochian Archdiocese.
 Fr.
 Gordon is well known as an eloquent and learned teacher of the New Testament.

 Fr.
 John Breck (Ph.D.) is the author of The Sacred Gift of Life: Orthodox Christianity and Bioethics (SVS Press, 1998).
 Fr.
 John taught New Testament and Ethics at St. Vladimir's Seminary in Crestwood, NY from 1984 to 1996, and presently teaches the same subjects at St. Sergius Theological Institute in Paris, France.
 With his wife, he directs the St. Silouan Retreat near Charleston, SC, a pastoral ministry to clergy and wives.

 4. Care for the Dying Person

 Lyn Breck (RN, CAC II, LPC) has degrees in Nursing, Psychology, and Addictions.
-In addition to her private practice, Therapia Counseling Services, she has lead retreats and workshops throughout the United States, Canada and Europe over the past twenty years.
-She taught Spirituality at St. Nersess Armenian Seminary in New Rochelle, New York from 1990 to 1996.
+In addition to her private practice, Therapia Counseling Services, she has led retreats and workshops throughout the United States, Canada, and Europe over the past twenty years.
+She taught Spirituality at St. Nersess Armenian Seminary in New Rochelle, NY from 1990 to 1996.